- WCF Child Protection Guidance (288kb)(Adobe pdf format)

 At the WCF General Meeting held at Cheltenham on 9th August 2005, the WCF Members voted to accept a proposal that WCF adopt a Child Protection Policy that would require all WCF Members to have in place, Child Protection Procedures no later than 31st December 2006.

-"The Association must be able to demonstrate that it fully supports the United Nations Convention on the Rights of the Child by incorporating within its own Rules of Association, written child protection procedures commensurate with their National State laws relating to the Convention".
+103.8.1 be able to demonstrate that it fully supports the United Nations Convention on the Rights of the Child (“UNCRC”) by incorporating within its own constitution, or other rules of association, written child protection procedures commensurate with their national or state laws relating to the UNCRC, or

 As part of the programme of WCF support for its members, a WCF Child Protection Policy Guidance document and ancillary forms have now been prepared and are available for download from the WCF web site above.
 It consists of a requirement to appoint a person to be responsible for the Association Child Protection Procedures and guidance to members on what they should incorporate within their own child protection procedures and how to deal with certain situations as they arise.